SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 Use AMR API to export metadata from SharePoint, for incremental migration, post-migration validation, and creating structures.

+AMR is designed exclusively for import scenarios.
+It exhibits poor scalability when handling requests for metadata, permissions, or versions.
+We can't provide performance assurances for AMR usage in data export scenarios, such as cross-tenant migrations.

 ## What's new

 ### January 2024